tcdanielh/XR-B-CalHacks-AR-Workshop/README.md

 Note that the assets used were tested on Unity 2020.3.17f1.
 It may work in other versions too.

-Download the ARFoundationSim.unitypackage from the repo above, and the SimEnvironments.unitypackage from Google Drive: https://drive.google.com/file/d/1MXVdZPYlaNiuzQ4f17C92cvFl_7bcSVe/view?usp=sharing
+Download the ARFoundationSim.unitypackage from the repo above.

+And the **SimEnvironments.unitypackage** from Google Drive: https://drive.google.com/file/d/1MXVdZPYlaNiuzQ4f17C92cvFl_7bcSVe/view?usp=sharing

 In Unity Hub create a new 3D Project.
 Import the ARFoundationSim.unitypackage and SimEnvironments.unitypackage using